Squalexy/Squalexy/README.md

 ## Hi there 👋

 I’m a Portuguese/French geek and a recent **Software Engineering** graduate.
-I started learning video editing at the age of 11 and, ever since then, I have been freelancing since I was 20.
-Even though I absolutely love both fields, no, I do not believe AI can replace this art ;)
+My journey in video editing began when I was just 11 and I wrote my first line of code 5 years ago.
+I'm passionate about problem-solving, management, and development, aiming to become a Fullstack Software Engineer.
+Even though I absolutely love both fields, no, I do not believe AI can replace this art ;).
+I am very excited to start this new journey!

 My academic record is as follows:
 - Cinema (BSc, 2014-2017)